-Similarly, Brown University employees are expected to comply with all federal, state and local laws pertaining to alcohol.
-All employees are prohibited from unlawful manufacture, distribution, possession or use of alcohol (except as is lawful, and permissible under Rhode Island Law and University policies), on the property of Brown University, or as part of any of its activities.
+Brown University employees (faculty, staff and student employees) are expected to comply with all federal, state and local laws pertaining to alcohol.
+All Brown employees are prohibited from unlawful manufacture, distribution, possession or use of alcohol (except as is lawful, and permissible under Rhode Island Law and University policies), on the property of Brown University, or as part of any of its activities.

-Students violating University policies with respect to alcohol will be disciplined in accordance with Brown University's Code of Student Conduct.
-Employees violating University polices with respect to alcohol will be disciplined in accordance with procedures outlined in Brown University's employee handbook and/or the faculty rules and regulations.
+Employees violating University policies with respect to alcohol will be disciplined in accordance with procedures outlined in Brown University's policies and/or the faculty rules and regulations.

-A student or employee, who is in violation of Brown University's policies on alcohol, shall be subject to sanctions in accordance with Brown University policies and procedures.
-Disciplinary action involving alcohol violations by students may result in the imposition of a range of outcomes terms as specified in Brown University's Code of Student Conduct.
-Cases involving employees will result in disciplinary sanctions up to and including termination.
+An employee, who is in violation of Brown University's policies on alcohol, shall be subject to disciplinary actions in accordance with Brown University policies and procedures.
+Disciplinary action involving alcohol violations by employees will result in disciplinary actions up to and including termination of employment.
 Any disciplinary action imposed by the University may be in addition to any penalty imposed by an off-campus authority.
-Both students and employees are subject to prosecution under applicable state or federal laws.
+Employees are subject to prosecution under applicable local, state or federal laws.